The Ins and Outs of US Marshal Sales

 If you buy an occupied property, you are going to need to wait until you receive the deed prior to filing for ejectment, just like a sheriff sale property.
 The ejectment can be brought in the Court of Common Pleas, not in federal court.

 The terms of sale are normally 10% down by certified check and the balance due within 10 days of confirmation.
 There is an interesting issue regarding transfer tax.
 Call us if you want to discuss transfer tax issues.

 Questions about Marshal Sales?

-If you have specific questions about purchasing property at a US Marshals Sale, contact the real estate attorneys at Clymer Conrad.
+If you have specific questions about purchasing property at a US Marshals Sale, contact the real estate attorneys at Clymer, Musser & Sarno.
 Another helpful source is Jillian Hill, a paralegal at KML Law Group in Philadelphia, who seems to be in charge of all US Marshal sale in the Eastern and Middle Districts of Pennsylvania.